 Learners are inspired to be curious about peaceful and inclusive societies and connect examples of integrity in leadership to communicate how leaders have the potential to influence others by creating a shared understanding or charter of global citizenship.

 This is just one possible line of inquiry, and there are countless others.

 There’s a lot to say about essential questions and how to build them, so much so that we’ve written a whole book called The Essential Guide to Essential Questions.

 I was recently asked if an essential question was essential for learning.
 My response is usually another question: If we are about to deliver some content to learners, what was the question that made that content necessary?

 If learning is the answer, what was the question?

 For our unit, the essential question is “What is greatness?”
-I won’t go into detail of how we created this question, but if you’re struggling to come up with one, here’s 100 essential questions by subject area.
+I won’t go into detail of how we created this question, but if you’re struggling to come up with one, here are 100 essential questions by subject area.

 Herding Questions Drive the Learning